Connecting external bells and switches - Overview

-Some modern PCs don't have serial ports, and have USB ports instead.
+Modern PCs don't have serial "COM" ports, and have USB ports instead.
 However, USB-to-serial converters are available that plug into a USB, and provide a serial (RS232, COM) socket, so it is still easy to connect external bells and switches.

 If you want dummy handbells, you can also use external motion controllers such as those available from ActionXL, which connect directly to a USB port, using Handbell Manager to make them work with Abel.

 Note: there are a number of circuit diagrams in this section – we recommend that you print these pages if you plan to build sensors to any of these designs.